 Take a cutting of approximately 4 to 6 inches, remove the lower leaves, and insert it into a pot filled with a mixture of perlite and peat moss.
 Ensuring high humidity levels can supplement the rose’s growth.

 Choose a long and flexible stem, make a small slanting cut, bury this part of the stem under soil while still attached to the parent plant, and see new growth popping up in about 4 to 8 weeks.

 Optimal "Rose of Sharon Care" can lead to a vibrant and fragrant garden’s dream becoming a reality.
 Understanding, respecting, and fulfilling the needs of this perennial beauty is all it desires, ensuring the gift of its gorgeous blossoms every year.

-- The Comprehensive Guide to Dumb Cane Plant Care
+- The Complete Guide to Cordyline Plant Care